 - Hadley MN, Walters BC, Grabb, PA, Oyesiku NM, Przybylski, GJ, Resnick DK, Ryken TC.
 Guidelines for the Management of Acute Cervical Spine and Spinal Cord Injuries.
 Neurosurg, (Supplement), S1 – S178, 2002.

-UAB spine neurosurgeons are currently accepting new patients.
-Referrals are made through your primary care physician (PCP), who will coordinate the transfer of medical records and imaging studies.
-Our staff will work with you to schedule an appointment in a timely manner.
+UAB spinal neurosurgeons all accept new patients.
+Referrals are made through your primary care physician (PCP), who will coordinate the transfer of medical records and imaging studies to your UAB spinal neurosurgeon.
+Our staff will work with you to schedule an appointment with your UAB spinal surgeon of choice in a timely manner.
 Contact Us